 - calcium-rich foods

-Such a diet may or may not improve symptoms of ADHD in children, but it will provide them a foundation for good health.
+Such a diet may or may not improve symptoms of ADHD in children, but it will lay a foundation for overall good health.

-Fruits and vegetables provide the vitamins and minerals that growing children need.
-It also provides them with much needed fiber.
-Fruit and veggies make a convenient snack food, and they’re easy to pack in school lunches.
-Fruit in particular can satisfy a sweet tooth.
+Fruit and veggies make a convenient snack food.
+They’re easy to pack in school lunches and fruit can also satisfy a sweet tooth.